he-man-david/distributed-rate-limiter-basic/README.md

 ## Calculations:

 If we assume that our rate limit is 10K request per minute per API_KEY, each rate limiter service will store 80KB of LL data per API_KEY.
 Which comes out to 80GB for 1mm users.
-Since our RL lives inside AG, and AG traffics will be partitioned via API_KEY, if the partition is 100K keys per AG, then our RL will only need 8GB of memory at the most.
+Since our RL lives inside application gateway, and AG traffics will be partitioned via API_KEY (assuming), if the partition is 100K keys per AG, then our RL will only need 8GB of memory at the most.
 If partition is 25k keys, then 2 GB, and so on so forth.

 ## High level design: